Wojtek242/route0/README.md

 useful to understand for Route 0.
 For more information, please refer to the [FRR documentation](http://docs.frrouting.org/en/latest/).

-FRR is a set of routing protocols with each run in its own daemon.
+FRR is a set of routing protocols with each running in its own daemon.
 In addition, there is a central IP routing manager, `zebra`, which must be run before any other routing daemon is started.
 All other routing protocols talk to `zebra` which in turn will talk to the operating system kernel to install